Maison de l'Imprimerie et des Lettres de Wallonie - Print museum

 - MAPS: Google Maps

-A great way to discover typography, etching and binding techniques, this museum operates in favour of the popularisation of the technical heritage and know-how, from hand-made to industrial printing, since the days when Gutenberg invented mobile characters up until the invention of offset printing in the 70s.
+Inaugurated in 1997, the Print Museum aims to spread technical heritage and know-how linked to traditional and industrial printing, from the days when Gutenberg invented movable type up until the invention of offset printing in the 70s.

 Tourist information on the town THUIN